golemfactory/yagna-zksync/README.md

 - Account unlocked -> check if signing key is set -> set signing key
 - Requestor
-  - Before allowance is created, funds need to be deposited in zkSync contract
+  - Before allocation is created, funds need to be deposited in zkSync contract
-  - Make allowance required for posting demand, options for allowance:
+  - Make allocation required for posting demand, options for allowance:
-    - Can be a "virtual" safe only inside Yagna
+    - Can be a "virtual" safe only inside Yagna ( current )
-    - Can be a safe inside the zkSync contract
+    - Can be a safe inside the zkSync contract ( nice to have )
-    - Can be the funds deposited in zkSync
+    - Can be the funds deposited in zkSync ( not feasable )
   - Send zkSync transaction on each debit note and invoice
 - Provider
   - Withdraw funds to any(?) mainnet ethereum wallet